Learn Why Your Sales Training Failed and fix it!

 4. Bad Company Culture

 In our experience, sometimes a company’s culture can undermine sales.
-Training salespeople won’t help a company’s revenues if the company culture is negative.
-Company culture is nothing more that the shared values and practices of the company’s employees.
+Training sales people won’t help grow a company’s revenues if the company culture is negative.
+Company culture is nothing more than the shared values and practices of the company’s employees.
 Company culture can be tricky and fragile.
 Even good leaders can find themselves stuck with a bad culture.
 To get the most out of sales training, first fix the culture.